History of nuclear fusion: Private projects

-General Fusion developed its plasma injector technology and Tri Alpha Energy constructed and operated its C-2U device.
+In 2017, General Fusion developed its plasma injector technology and Tri Alpha Energy constructed and operated its C-2U device.
 In August 2014, Phoenix Nuclear Labs announced the sale of a high-yield neutron generator that could sustain 5×1011 deuterium fusion reactions per second over a 24-hour period.

 In October 2014, Lockheed Martin's Skunk Works announced the development of a high beta fusion reactor, the Compact Fusion Reactor.
 Although the original concept was to build a 20-ton, container-sized unit, the team conceded in 2018 that the minimum scale would be 2,000 tons.

 In January 2015, the polywell was presented at Microsoft Research.
 TAE Technologies announced that its Norman reactor had achieved plasma.

 In 2017, Helion Energy's fifth-generation plasma machine went into operation, seeking to achieve plasma density of 20 T and fusion temperatures.
 ST40 generated "first plasma".

 In 2018, Eni announced a $50 million investment in Commonwealth Fusion Systems, to attempt to commercialize ARC technology using a test reactor (SPARC) in collaboration with MIT.
 The reactor planned to employ yttrium barium copper oxide (YBCO) high-temperature superconducting magnet technology.
 Commonwealth Fusion Systems in 2021 tested successfully a 20 T magnet making it the strongest high-temperature superconducting magnet in the world.
 Following the 20 T magnet CFS raised $1.8 billion from private investors.

 General Fusion began developing a 70% scale demo system.
-TAE Technologies' reactor reached nearly 20 M°C.
+In 2018, TAE Technologies' reactor reached nearly 20 M°C.

 Government and academic projects

 In 2010, NIF researchers conducted a series of "tuning" shots to determine the optimal target design and laser parameters for high-energy ignition experiments with fusion fuel.
-Net energy gain was achieved in August 2013.
+Net fuel energy gain was achieved in September 2013.

 In April 2014, LLNL ended the Laser Inertial Fusion Energy (LIFE) program and directed their efforts towards NIF.

 A 2012 paper demonstrated that a dense plasma focus had achieved temperatures of 1.8 billion degrees Celsius, sufficient for boron fusion, and that fusion reactions were occurring primarily within the contained plasmoid, necessary for net power.

 In August 2014, MIT announced a tokamak it named the ARC fusion reactor, using rare-earth barium-copper oxide (REBCO) superconducting tapes to construct high-magnetic field coils that it claimed produced comparable magnetic field strength in a smaller configuration than other designs.

-In October, researchers at the Max Planck Institute of Plasma Physics completed building the largest stellarator to date, the Wendelstein 7-X. In December they produced the first helium plasma, and in February 2016 produced hydrogen plasma.
-With plasma discharges lasting up to 30 minutes, Wendelstein 7-X attempted to demonstrate the essential stellarator attribute: continuous operation of a high-temperature plasma.
+In October 2015, researchers at the Max Planck Institute of Plasma Physics completed building the largest stellarator to date, the Wendelstein 7-X. In December they produced the first helium plasma, and in February 2016 produced hydrogen plasma.
+In 2015, with plasma discharges lasting up to 30 minutes, Wendelstein 7-X attempted to demonstrate the essential stellarator attribute: continuous operation of a high-temperature plasma.